jesusaurus/cookbook/entres/meatloaf.md

 Preheat oven to 350°F. Combine all ingredients but ketchip in a large bowl.
 Mix everything together by hand until well mixed.
 Make two loaves of meat in an 13x8" pan.
 Cover top of loaves with ketchup if desired.
-Bake until intneral temperature is 165°F (approximately one hour and fifteen minutes).
+Bake until internal temperature is 165°F (approximately one hour and fifteen minutes).